Leftover Turkey Panini was compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. Plus, tips on how to roast a turkey.

 After enjoying a leisurely breakfast, I’ll head to the kitchen to begin preparing the Thanksgiving feast.

-I remember playing a game or two of touch football when I was the kid and my mom was preparing the feast.
+I remember playing a game or two of touch football when I was a kid and my mom was preparing the feast.

 I have the perfect game plan for Thanksgiving Day.
 Any food items that can be made ahead is prepared the day before (casseroles, pies, etc.).
 On the day of, I concentrate on the main event – turkey and cornbread dressing.

-Head to Kroger for a Honeysuckle White Fresh Whole Turkey.
+Head to Kroger (or your favorite grocery store) to purchase a Honeysuckle White Fresh Whole Turkey.

 For my Thanksgiving Day feast, only the best will do.
 Honeysuckle White Fresh Turkey has no growth-promoting hormones, no added steroids or hormones.